jordanprog86/FilesTransfer/README.md

 # FilesTransfer
-A Software for transfering files using Qt Creator
+A Software for transfering file through wifi.Made with Qt Creator